 Volunteers stay in a caravan or a tent, or in a room in the house, depending on the season.

-On Saturdays we sometimes go to the farmers market, to buy things that we don't produce ourselves (yet, or we are out of).
+On Saturdays we sometimes go to the farmers market, to buy things that we don't produce ourselves (yet).

 When it's hot, we go swimming in the river.